onyevyerov/onyevyerov/README.md

 # 👋 Hi!
 I am Oleg.
 I am a Python Backend Developer focused on building clean and reliable APIs with Django, Django REST Framework, and FastAPI.
 I enjoy designing logical systems, optimizing processes, and learning new technologies.
-Currently I'm growing into a full-stack role, exploring React and modern frontend development.
+Currently, I'm growing into a full-stack role, exploring React and modern frontend development.

 Outside of coding, you’ll find me at the gym, climbing wall, or cycling, as well as brewing specialty tea & coffee or playing PC games.

-I'm open to junior backend opportunities and always excited to collaborate on interesting projects.
+***I'm open to junior backend opportunities and always excited to collaborate on interesting projects.***
 <br/>
 ## 🛠️ Backend stack